-The Trust's Bitcoin Holdings Could Become Illiquid Which Could Cause Large Losses to Unitholders at Any Time or From Time to Time.
+The Trust's DOT Holdings Could Become Illiquid Which Could Cause Large Losses to Unitholders at Any Time or From Time to Time.

-The Trust may not always be able to liquidate its Bitcoin at a desired price, or at all.
-It may become difficult to execute a trade at a specific price when there is a relatively small volume of buy and sell orders in the marketplace, including on Bitcoin exchanges and with OTC Bitcoin participants.
+The Trust may not always be able to liquidate its DOT at a desired price, or at all.
+It may become difficult to execute a trade at a specific price when there is a relatively small volume of buy and sell orders in the marketplace, including on digital asset exchanges and with OTC DOT participants.

 A market disruption, such as a foreign government taking political actions that disrupt the market in its currency, its commodity production or exports, or in another major export, can also make it difficult to liquidate a position.
-In the event of a fork of the Bitcoin network, certain Bitcoin exchanges and/or OTC counterparties may halt deposits and withdrawals of Bitcoin for a set period of time thus reducing liquidity in the markets.
+In the event of a fork of the Polkadot Network, certain digital asset exchanges and/or OTC counterparties may halt deposits and withdrawals of DOT for a set period of time thus reducing liquidity in the markets.
 Unexpected market illiquidity may cause major losses to Unitholders at any time.
-The large amount of Bitcoin the Trust may acquire increases the risk of illiquidity by both making its Bitcoin more difficult to liquidate and increasing the losses incurred while trying to do so.
-To the extent the Trust is unable to purchase or sell Bitcoin at a desired price as a result of illiquidity, the Trust may not be able to effect issuances and redemptions (if permitted) of Units for cash.
+The large amount of DOT the Trust may acquire increases the risk of illiquidity by both making its DOT more difficult to liquidate and increasing the losses incurred while trying to do so.
+To the extent the Trust is unable to purchase or sell DOT at a desired price as a result of illiquidity, the Trust may not be able to effect issuances and redemptions (if permitted) of Units for cash.

-Transactions in Bitcoin are Irreversible and the Trust May Be Unable to Recover Improperly Transferred Bitcoin.
+Transactions in DOT Are Irreversible and the Trust May Be Unable to Recover Improperly Transferred DOT.

-Bitcoin transactions are irreversible.
-An improper transfer, whether accidental or resulting from theft, can only be undone by the receiver of the Bitcoin agreeing to send the Bitcoin back to the original sender in a separate subsequent transaction.
-To the extent the Trust erroneously transfers, whether accidental or otherwise, Bitcoin in incorrect amounts or to the wrong recipients, the Trust may be unable to recover the Bitcoin, which could adversely affect an investment in the Units.
+DOT transactions on the Relay Chain are irreversible.
+An improper transfer, whether accidental or resulting from theft, can only be undone by the receiver of the DOT agreeing to send the DOT back to the original sender in a separate subsequent transaction.
+To the extent the Trust erroneously transfers, whether accidental or otherwise, DOT in incorrect amounts or to the wrong recipients, the Trust may be unable to recover the DOT, which could adversely affect an investment in the Units.

-The Trust's Bitcoin May Be Lost, Stolen, or Subject to Other Inaccessibility.
+The Trust's DOT May Be Lost, Stolen or Subject to Other Inaccessibility.

-There is a risk that part or all of the Trust's Bitcoin could be lost, stolen or destroyed.
-Although the Trust will secure the Trust's Bitcoin to seek to minimize the risk of loss, the Trust cannot guarantee that such a loss will be prevented.
-Access to the Trust's Bitcoin could also be restricted by natural events (such as a hurricane, earthquake or pandemic) or human actions (such as a terrorist attack).
+There is a risk that part or all of the Trust's DOT could be lost, stolen or destroyed.
+Although the Trust will secure the Trust's DOT to seek to minimize the risk of loss, the Trust cannot guarantee that such a loss will be prevented.
+Access to the Trust's DOT could also be restricted by natural events (such as a hurricane or earthquake pandemic) or human actions (such as a terrorist attack).
 Any of these events may adversely affect the operations of the Trust and, consequently, an investment in the Units.
-See the section below entitled "The Bitcoin Security System" for more information relating to the Trust's security measures.